 Skip to Main Content

-Using Education Full Text: Keyword Searching in Education Full Text
+Using Education Research Complete: Keyword Searching in Education Research Complete

 Keyword Terms

-The default search in Education Full Text is a keyword search.
+The default search in Education Research Complete is a keyword search.
 You can search for any terms you wish.
 The terms you search for will make all the difference in the number of results you get and how satisfied you are with those results.
-Putting phrases like "social skills" in quotation marks will search for those two word in exactly that order.
+Putting phrases like "social skills" in quotation marks will search for those two words in exactly that order.

 Education Full Text Limit to Scholarly You can limit your results to articles published in academic research journals by using the Scholalry (Peer Reviewed) Journals limiter.

 Education Full Text Article CitationIf your keyword search doesn't find any articles, try using other search terms.
 If your search does find articles, it's time to slow down and look at the results.
-Remember this is not a Google search; the contents of Education Full Text are articles that are rarely available online for free.
+Remember this is not a Google search; the contents of Education Research Complete are articles that are rarely available online for free.

 The blue text is the title of the article.
 Principal is the name of the magazine.
 Additional citation information such as the date, volume issue and page number are also given.
 The PDF Full Text icon indicates that this complete article is available here.
 If a citation doesn't include a PDF or HTML icon, click on the Check for full text at Chemeketa link.
 This will try to find the full text article in a different article database.